pub struct ArrowReaderOptions {

 let batch = RecordBatch::try_from_iter(vec![("value", values)])?;

-// Write the batch to a temporary parquet file
+// Write the batch to an in-memory buffer

 let mut writer = ArrowWriter::try_new(